hsiuhsiu/cb-mpc-go-exp/README.md

    make build-cbmpc
    ```

+   The examples below run natively.
+If you prefer the Linux dev container, prefix commands with `CBMPC_USE_DOCKER=1` (Docker must be available and running).

    Native builds write artefacts under `build/openssl-host` and `build/cb-mpc-host`.
 When running with `CBMPC_USE_DOCKER=1`, the helper scripts isolate the container builds under `build/openssl-docker` and `build/cb-mpc-docker` to avoid CMake cache conflicts.

 4. Run the (currently minimal) Go test suite (the target depends on `make build-cbmpc` to ensure the native library is present):